A-Benlolo/Zoomer2Boomer/README.md

 	* Follow through the setup leaving everything as default until you get to the screen where you set the root password
 	* Set the password as "root"
 	* Follow through the setup again until finished.
-5. Start the MySQL server one of two ways:
+5. Start the MySQL server:
    * Search "Services" in the start menu.
 Look for "MySQL80", double click it, and click on start.
 6. Open MySQL Workbench and setup a new connection with the following information and connect:
    * IP - localhost